rakshitnayak/react-learner-projects/README.md

-This Repositry includes React projects you can make while learning React!
+This Repositry includes React codes used by me while learning react & React projects you can make while learning React!

-#### most of the projects here are from freecodecamp tutorials ,i will also add projects made by me in mean time :)
+#### most of the projects here are from freecodecamp tutorials,you can watch their's video as well.

-#### setup
+#### setup to access Projects

+##### Go to Projects folder.

 ```bash
 cd <folder of project>